munz11/Assignment02141/README.md

 # Assignment02141
+**We are currently still working through some issues concerning array memory and the GC [] GC command.

 The overall goal of the assignment is to build a tool for running and analyzing programs written in a variant of the Guarded Command Language (GCL).
 The language for all the files is F#
 The assignment is divided in tasks.
 Each task is devoted to a module of the tool (a parser, a compiler, an interpreter and several analysers).
 Each module should be runnable as a standalone program that takes as input a GCL program and produces a result.